SiddhantGahlot/Voice_Assistant_Project/README.md

 🗣️ Custom Voice Assistant - Buddy

 🚀 Project Overview
 Buddy is a Python-based Voice Assistant designed to help automate and simplify daily tasks using voice commands.
-The assistant can play music from YouTube, provide the current time, search the web, tell jokes, and even manage system functions like opening applications or shutting down the computer.
+The assistant can play music from YouTube, provide the current time, search the web, tell jokes, and manage system functions like opening applications or shutting down the computer.

 ✨ Features
 a) Voice Recognition: Uses the SpeechRecognition library to capture and interpret voice commands.